 Hoodoos: places to visit in Iran

-Ghost canyon (Kul Khersan)
+Ghost Canyon (Kul Khersan)

-Dezful, an astonishingly beautiful city with a rich history on the hillside of Zagros mountains is considered a heaven for photographers due to the amazing landscapes of Shouy waterfall, Shayoon Lake, Dez river, downside flowers, Dez national park and other rivers and sceneries that surprise every visitor.
+Dezful, an astonishingly beautiful city with a rich history on the hillside of Zagros mountains is considered a heaven for photographers due to the amazing landscapes of Shouy waterfall, Shayoon Lake, Dez River, downside flowers, Dez National Park, and other rivers and sceneries that surprise every visitor.

-One of these fascinating places to visit in Iran is Ghost canyon or Kul khersan canyon which is among the unique natural attractions in the world.
+One of these fascinating places to visit in Iran is Ghost Canyon or Kul Khersan Canyon which is among the unique natural attractions in the world.

 Imagine a road that continues for several kilometers between walls with a height of more than 100 meters on either side, in some places the two walls meet each other in a way that allows the sunlight in, only through small holes.
-At the beginning of the road you will see beautiful grasslands, there is also a small palm garden and some cedar trees on the way.
-Welcome to Kul Khersan, a trulely amazing place to visit in Iran; water drops along the tall walls and in some places small waterfalls can be seen.
-The walls have various forms in different parts of the canyon, sometimes straight and sometimes so curved to narrow the way and let only one-person pass!
+At the beginning of the road, you will see beautiful grasslands, there is also a small palm garden and some cedar trees on the way.

 Why do local people have named here the ghost canyon?
-As you go further along the road, the walls get closer and taller so it gets dark inside and rarely little sunlight is allowed in.
+As you go further along the road, the walls get closer and taller so it gets dark inside, and rarely little sunlight is allowed in.

 Kul-Khersan-valley: places to visit in Iran